 Brave Health drove the launch of a new advertising platform for a healthcare professional digital media company.
 Starting with a strategically sound and client-centric marketing plan, the deliverables included naming and branding, positioning, and the sales presentation and training.
-The process involved internal stakeholder and client insights derived from one-on-one interviews and an analysis of the competitive environment.
+The process involved internal stakeholder and client insights derived from one-on-one interviews and a, analysis of the competitive environment.
 This novel, native engagement platform was launched at a major customer event and has been successfully received by clients.

 Maximizing blockbuster biologic launch in EU

 To ensure the successful launch and maximize sales in the EU of a potential blockbuster biologic cardiovascular product, Brave Health conducted an extensive assessment of the EU market and the product category to establish a regionally sound–and locally executable–marketing strategy.
 The output for this project was a detailed analysis of each market that concluded with strategic recommendations, including supporting evidence and an analysis of individual market conditions and opportunities.